geoffcline/gdcblog/content/posts/parking.md

 2. Research public non-office garages.
 You can get reimbursed regardless of lot.
 [Pacific Place Mall](https://www.pacificplaceseattle.com/directions-and-parking/) has an "early bird" special if you arrive by 9:30am for $18 -- that's more like semi early bird.
 You can park nearly 10 days a month on Amazon's dime at that rate.

 3. Use the [Spot Hero](https://spothero.com/parking) app.
 This is a parking reservation app, where you have to enter your exit/entrance times, and are held to it.
 For example, you may have to pay a penalty if you stay longer.
-I've used this to get suprisngly cheap valet parking at hotels when they have extra capacity.
+I've used this to get surprisingly cheap valet parking at hotels when they have extra capacity.

 4. Use the Intix ParkMe App.
-This app is perhaps a wikipedia of parking, it's crowd sourced data.
+This app is perhaps a Wikipedia of parking, it's crowd sourced data.
 It's got a lot of info, but the quality varies.
-The key feature is the map view shows arrows indicating the exact location of garage enterances.
+The key feature is the map view shows arrows indicating the exact location of garage entrances.
 That can be essential in packed downtown.

 ## Reimbursements for Parking

 Please note that the Seattle campus uses the MyCommute website instead of WageWorks.
-Inexplicably, WageWorks is featured more prominately on Inside Amazon.
+Inexplicably, WageWorks is featured more proximately on Inside Amazon.

 In MyCommute, navigate to the "expenses" link in the left column.
 Here you can add commute expenses, and you will be reimbursed via your existing direct deposit info.